-Bank Group
+Bank Gro рир

-2022 2021 2022 2021
+2023 2022 2023 2022 B\$'000

-B\$'000 B\$'000 B\$'000 B\$'000
+X B\$'000 B\$'000 B\$'000

-Renegotiated loans and advances 25,475 10,047 28,316 12,625
+Renegotiated loans and advances 40,844 25,475 41,776 28,316

 Write-off policy

 The Group writes off a loan and advances balance, and any related allowances for impairment losses, when the Group's management determines that the loan or security is uncollectible, and all necessary actions have been taken.
 This determination is made after considering information such as the borrower's/issuer's latest financial position and chances of its ability to settle the obligation, the legal status, and/or proceeds from other collateral is minimum and will not be sufficient to pay back the entire exposure.